-A stock split is when a company decides to create and distribute more outstanding shares to the existing shareholders in order to make the stock price more affordable.
+A Stock Split is when a company decides to create and distribute more outstanding shares to the existing shareholders in order to make the stock price more affordable.

-In order to reduce the cost of an existing share of stock and to make it more affordable for investors a business will initiate a stock split.
 As a shareholder the overall value your total investment will not change when a stock split occurs.
 Instead, the individual stock price will decrease and your total shares will increase.